 Cover tightly with foil and bake in the preheated oven for 40 minutes, or until the potatoes are fork-tender.

 Then, uncover and enjoy!
-Don’t forget to serve hot.
+Don’t forget to serve it hot.

 SUGGESTIONS TO REHEAT AND SERVE YOUR FOOD

-Keeping up with our readers’ questions and comments, we observed a lot of them containing insecurities about reheating your meal.
+Keeping up with our readers’ questions and comments, we observed a lot of them contained insecurities about reheating your meal.
 That’s exactly why we added this article to a special section for this topic.
 I wrote it down how I personally reheat my food depending on the tools or devices I use.

 Also, I added some suggestions about how you should best serve the Green Bean Potato Casserole.
 Even though I still think it is enough on its own, I can understand why some of you would prepare it with a side dish.
 So, keep reading for extra advice!